narayan123git/Vehicle-Rental-System-/README.md

 ## Getting Started

-If you want to test our system:
+If you want to test our system

 ```
 # Open MySQL Command Line Client